-The Company has no employees and instead entered into a secondment and service agreement with "AEIS" and "AUEL", whereby services in the form of staff and facilities are provided to the Company.
-For the 2021 year, recharged staff cost is £5.2m (2020: £4.5m).
+The Company has no employees and instead entered into a secondment and service agreement with AEIS and Arch Underwriters Europe Ltd ("AUEL"), whereby services in the form of staff and facilities are provided to the Company.
+For the 2022-year, the average number of staff employed by AEIS and AUEL, but working for AMAL is 16 (2021: 14) and recharged staff cost is £4.7m (2021: £5.2m).